zyjsuper/CTFs/Rootme-App-Script.md

 done

 ```
-but it seemed like it will take forever so it exploited it.
+but it seemed like it will take forever so i exploited it.
 ```assembly
 app-script-ch6@challenge02:~$ ./setuid-wrapper
 Please enter password : __import__("os").execl("/bin/sh","sh")